onecompiler/docs/nodejs.md

 # NodeJS Online Compiler

 Write, Run & Share NodeJS code online using OneCompiler's NodeJS online compiler for free.
 It's one of the robust, feature-rich online compilers for NodeJS language,running on the latest LTS version NodeJS 12.14.0.
 Getting started with the OneCompiler's NodeJS editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as NodeJS.
-OneCompiler also has reference programs, where you can look for the sample code and start learning.
+The editor shows sample boilerplate code when you choose language as NodeJS and start learning.
 You can provide the dependencies in `package.json`.

 # About NodeJS